WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 ### 01-05-2019
 Classes Update
   - created /ai directory to hold machine learning classes.
 This moves all methods out of the main class we had before and organizes them into other classes that we use based on their function.
+  - This update makes our program much more general and not only limited to classifying wine.
+The /ai classes are reusable in other machine learning contexts
   - preprocessing: contains methods useful for loading in the data, train/test split, feature scaling
   - models: contains the logistic regression model (gradient descent)
   - metrics: contains methods useful for evaulating accuracy of model's predictions